dfenjves/front-end-student-materials/06-p5js/02c-built-in-events.md

 ![rube goldberg](https://media.giphy.com/media/ywNJFJR54KfQY/giphy.gif)

 When you interact with any program on your computer you are used to it being responsive to your input.
-Your input might be clicking certain things, moving your mouse to different areas, or pressing certain keys on the keyboard These ways that you interact with the program are called **events**.
+Your input might be clicking certain things, moving your mouse to different areas, or pressing certain keys on the keyboard.
+These ways that you interact with the program are called **events**.

 p5.js is actually *always waiting or listening* for certain events to happen.
 When the event does happen, it provides us, the programmer, a way to fire off code in response to the event.